TheRotze/crop_planner/readme.md

 ---

 ### Crop Info
 Crop info is stored in config.json.
 This data is retrieved from the game files in *<install dir>/Content/Data/*, specifically Crops.xnb and ObjectInformation.xnb.
-I use <a href="https://github.com/Draivin/XNBNode" target="_blank">XNBNode by Draivin</a> to decompress these files and parse them with a Python script to save into config.json.
+I use <a href="https://github.com/Draivin/XNBNode" target="_blank">XNBNode by Draivin</a> to decompress these files and parse them with a Python script to save into the config.json file.

 ---